 - Making mistakes does not always make you a fool.
 Although, this doesn’t mean that you commit blunders on purpose.
 If you’re “too perfect”, embrace your intimidating self and enjoy your perfection because it’s too rare!

-- Committing a blunder or a being messy like spilling your drink might sound embarrassing, but it can be a conversation starter if you’re confident enough to handle the situation and smile despite your messiness.
+- Committing a blunder or a being messy like spilling your drink might sound embarrassing, but it is interpersonal and can be a conversation starter if you’re confident enough to handle the situation and smile despite your messiness.
 The smile creates a “child-like” image.
 But, remember that there’s a very fine line between “childish” and “childlike”.

 - Committing mistakes makes you more approachable and a lot less intimidating, but not if you make mistakes all the time and everywhere you go.